kshaffer/theory3/syllabus.md

 My goal in grading is three-fold: to diminish the significance and the negative impact grades can have on the learning environment, to direct your studies clearly (but flexibly) to specific areas that need attention, and to make sure that grades do carry some meaningful representation of the knowledge and skills you possess and gain by the end of the course.

 With that in mind, assessment will be oriented around specific concepts and skills, and in order to facilitate learing, the bulk of the assessments will either allow collaboration or reassessment, if not passed on the first attempt.
 All assessments within a category will be weighted equally.

+I have done my best to keep the assessment simple, especially since there will naturally be a little confusion about the way that this combined course will produce separate grades for theory and aural skills.
+All assignments will be clearly marked as counting towards theory or aural skills, and all of the section instructors, graders, and I will do our best to ensure that the course gradesbooks (in D2L) are continually up-to-date.
+However, when questions and confusions inevitably arise, it is your responsibility to talk to your section instructor or to me as soon as you can so that we can straighten things out.

+### Final grade calculation

 Following are assessment types that comprise the final Theory 3 grade: